Bisonai/orakl/docs/v0.1-internal/README.md

 Configuration of `VRFCoordinator` is performed through `setConfig` function.
 `setConfig` allows to update following parameters:

-* `minimumRequestConfirmations` (currently not utilized!)
+* `minimumRequestConfirmations` (Currently not utilized!)
-* `maxGasLimit` (total allowed gas limit for processing response)
+* `maxGasLimit` (Total allowed gas limit for processing response)
 * `gasAfterPaymentCalculation` (Global gas limit for operations after `calculatePaymentAmount` inside of `fulfillRandomWords`.
 Operations could be repriced, therefore this value is configurable.)
-* `feeConfig` (fee structure with 5 different price tiers and request count boundaries)
+* `feeConfig` (Fee structure with 5 different price tiers and request count boundaries)

 #### Adding a new oracle to serve VRF requests

+In order to add new VRF off-chain oracle, one must generate VRF keys first.
-1. Receive public proving key (can be generated with `yarn keygen`)
+VRF keys can be generated using `yarn keygen` command.
-2. Call `registerProvingKey` with address of off-chain oracle and its public proving key
+Then, call `registerProvingKey(address oracle, uint256[2] calldata publicProvingKey)` to assign oracle and its proving keys to `VRFCoordinator`.
+The registration can be performed only by owner of `VRFCordinator`.
+After successfull transaction, consumers can request VRF from newly added oracle through `VRFCoordinator`.

 Public proving key (key) and oracle's address (value) will be stored in mapping `s_provingKeys`.
 Public proving key will be additionally stored in `s_provingKeyHashes` array.

 #### Removing oracle to serve VRF requests

-1. Call `deregisterProvingKey` with public proving key
+Registered VRF oracle can be removed anytime through `deregisterProvingKey(uint256[2] calldata publicProvingKey)` function.
+The deregistration can be performed only by owner of `VRFCordinator`.
+After successfull transaction, consumers will not be able to ask for random words from removed VRF oracle.

 #### Roles